Leo-Adventure/Leo-Adventure/README.md

 🌱 I'm a junior student studying in UC, Berkeley currently.

+🔭 Interested in Machine Learning, Deep learning and Artificial Intelligence, want to explore more!

 🔭 currently working on updating the resource and code I have learned and implemented in class.

 🌱 currently learning Deep Learning, Computer Vision, Machine Learning, Operating System...